 From the grandiose to the humbling, the contrasts in India are huge - a lumbering elephant ponderously negotiates the busy traffic in Delhi

 It is impossible to imagine the plight of this little family living on a traffic island in central Delhi.
 Mother, father, grandparents, and 9 small children, some of which were running dangerously amongst the cars begging.
-The tree their protection from the weather, the ground their resting place
+The tree their protection from the weather and place to hang their clothes, the ground their resting place.

 Flew into Delhi and enjoyed exploring its buildings along with Sir Edwin Lutyens architectural designs for New Delhi.
 Took a train to Agra and visited two of India's most iconic monuments.
 Flew north to Kashmir sitting in the foothills of the Himalayan Mountain chain where we stayed on a Royal Houseboat in the middle of Dal Lake, Srinagar, summer retreat of both the Mughal Emperors and the British Raj